graphql/graphql-spec/spec/Section 3 -- Type System.md

 When expected as an input, list values are accepted only when each item in the list can be accepted by the list's item type.

-If the value passed as an input to a list type is *not* as list, it should be coerced as though the input was a list of size one, where the value passed is the only item in the list.
+If the value passed as an input to a list type is *not* a list and not the {null} value, it should be coerced as though the input was a list of size one, where the value passed is the only item in the list.
 This is to allow inputs that accept a "var args" to declare their input type as a list; if only one argument is passed (a common case), the client can just pass that value rather than constructing the list.

+Note that when a {null} value is provided via a runtime variable value for a list type that it is interpretted as no list being provided, and not a list of size one with the value {null}.

 ### Non-Null